 I am authorized by the FPMT to teach at both the Foundational and In-Depth level, and to lead long retreats.
 I am also a certified teacher of Cultivating Emotional Balance, a secular program in dealing with emotions developed by Alan Wallace and Paul Ekman at His Holiness the Dalai Lama’s request.

-In March of 2013, I relocated to Canada, to become resident teacher at Gendun Drubpa Centre in central British Columbia, although I still tour and teach at other Dharma centers from time to time.
+In March of 2013, I relocated to Canada, to become resident teacher at Gendun Drubpa Centre in central British Columbia, and in December of 2015 I will be returning to Vajrapani Institute in California as resident teacher, although I still tour and teach at other Dharma centers from time to time.